Rimac Nevera Electric Hypercar Breaks Cover With 1,914 Horsepower

 The C_Two production version gets a more appealing name inspired by a Mediterranean storm.

-Croatian hypercar marque Rimac Automobili introduced the C_Two as a concept a little over three years ago and now is unveiling the final version of its all-electric hypercar.
+Croatian hypercar marque Rimac Automobili introduced the C_Two as a concept a little over three years ago and now it's unveiling the final version of its all-electric hypercar.
 Named after a Mediterranean storm, the Nevera has been subjected to a multitude of changes since its early days, resulting in a 34 percent boost in aerodynamic efficiency compared to early prototypes.

 Enabling "Low Drag" mode reduces the drag coefficient to 0.30 while changing back to "High Downforce" boosts downforce by a whopping 326 percent.
 The sleeker body has also been fine-tuned for better cooling efficiency of the powertrain and brakes.
 At low speeds, a 30 percent improvement has been achieved, and seven percent once the Nevera reaches higher velocities.